-The mandala project is a new embroidery/digital photography iteration of the utopian, contemplative labour ideas that underpin the Happy Sleepy collaboration.
+The mandala project is a hybrid fine craft and digital process iteration of the utopian, contemplative labor ideas that underpin the Happy Sleepy collaboration.

 Fine craft making as contemplation and creative labour as social and political action are part of many indigenous and traditional cultures.
 I (Magda) use the slow process of fine craft, such as embroidery and beadwork, as self-healing.
 Mandalas, themselves symbols of the universe, give form to ideas of providence and balance.